slangenbach/notes/finetuning_llms.md

 * Rule of thumb for data required to fine-tune a model: 1000 inputs and outputs
 * _Hydrating_ a prompt means adding data to it
+* _p3.2xlarge_ instances are able to host 7B parameter models for inference (1B parameters for trainings)
 * Check out [llama][3] library from Lamini

 ## Why should you fine-tune a model?